Thund3rPat/go-exercises/README.md

-# go-tools-collection
+# Collection of Go-Programs
 This repository is collection of tools implemented in Golang for exercise purposes.
+Many programs were written while learning Go and may be not clean.

 ## Finished Tools:
 - go-system-info: A minimal system info fetcher